benhursenabathi/whoop-mcp-server/HOW_TO_USE.md

 ```

 **Important**: Replace `/FULL/PATH/TO/` with the actual path to where you cloned the repo.

+The server reads tokens from `tokens.json` automatically - you only need client ID and secret in the config.

 ## Step 5: Restart Claude Desktop